An American Tail: Fievel Goes West (video game): Gameplay

 The player must either fight or avoid cats and other obstacles as they stroll westward.
 The game is side-scrolling with a side-view of the action at nearly all times.
 The character is armed with a pop gun that can eliminate enemies using a non-violent approach to the Wild West genre.

-Synopsis
+Plot

 The storyline of the game is deep and takes place in 1890 AD.
 The game is about a 3-inch tall cartoon mouse named Fievel who must make his way to the 1870s-1900s Wild West.

 Reception

-An American Tail: Fievel Goes West was never reviewed by the Entertainment Software Rating Board ratings board, but was reviewed by Nintendo Power on its August 1994 issue.
-Spanish magazine Superjuegos gave the game a 93 out of 100 score.
+An American Tail: Fievel Goes West on the SNES received mixed reception from critics.